Vegan Meat Pie (Vegan Tourtière)

 • Add all filling to the shell.
 Cover with top pastry, press lightly all around to seal the edges.
 Trim overhanging pastry, and flute the edges.

-• Brush the entire surface with plant-milk of choice.
+• Brush the entire surface with melted butter.

 • Let rest for 5-10 minutes before serving.